Neuro-Robotic-Touch-Laboratory/Cuneate-Spiking-Neuronal-Network/README.md

 LICENSING

-Please read the details in individual files, as they includes some codes that were previously developed by Udaya B Rongala.
+Please read the details in individual files, as they include some codes that were previously developed by Udaya B Rongala.